 Learn a range of teaching strategies for helping students process emotionally powerful materials

-Apply Facing History’s unique methodology to the study of Night in order to explore history and literature through themes of identity, “we and they,” choices, and civic participation
+Apply Facing History’s unique methodology to the study of Night and Train in order to explore history and literature through themes of identity, “we and they,” choices, and civic participation

 Experience classroom-ready multimedia tools and resources

-Receive a hard copy of the Night study guide, including discussion questions, journal prompts, and writing assignments for exploring the text; activities for developing deeper understanding of the text and historical context; reproducible student handouts and primary sources; and links to related digital assets
+Participants will receive a copy of the newly-revised Night study guide, which includes discussion questions, journal prompts, and writing assignments for exploring the text, as well as activities for developing deeper understanding of the text and historical context, reproducible student handouts and primary sources, and links to related digital assets.